lhermann/lmphilippines/pages/prison-ministry.md

         </div>
         <div class="o-layout__item u-2/5@tablet">
             <div class="o-box u-text-center">
-                "Now that Jesus is in my heart I can be aliving witness to bring more sould to His feet."
+                "Now that Jesus is in my heart I can be aliving witness to bring more souls to His feet."
             </div>
         </div>
     </div>